 Through determined practice and I guess, some good management, we were asked to record a track for an upcoming LP!
-The LP was to be called BRUMBEAT and featured various Birmingham groups.
+The album was to be called "BRUMBEAT" and featured various Birmingham groups.
 We were all very excited and full of nervous energy at the prospect.
-The LP was being recorded at Holic and Taylor studios at Handsworth, with the finished product being released on the Dial label.
-Our contribution was a self penned number "Over You" written by guitarist Dave Bache.
+The LP was being recorded at Holick and Taylor studios at Handsworth, with the finished product being released on the Dial Records label.
+Our contribution was a self penned number titled 'Over You' written by guitarist Dave Bache.
 The other groups on the LP were:

 The session was over in a blink.
-I think we had a run through of the song to enable the engineer to get a recording balance then we simply played the song a second time and that was that!!
+I think we had a run through of the song to enable the engineer to get a recording balance then we simply played the song a second time and that was that!
 There was never a thought of doing three or four takes to get some atmosphere into the record and needless to say we were never satisfied with the sound that emanated from the vinyl because we thought it couldn't match the energy of an on-stage performance.

-What made the music of the sixties so special?...
+What made the music of the sixties so special?
 Music of the sixties was a catalyst for social change, alongside great literary offerings and open mindedness.
 Today's young musicians that are just starting their own particular journey are in for some shocks and a rough ride.
-Many of them will drop by the wayside but there just might be another "broke" Irish kid sawing up someone's sideboard right now!!
+Many of them will drop by the wayside but there just might be another "broke" Irish kid sawing up someone's sideboard right now!

-The first place I played was at an Irish youth club in Sparkhill.
+The first place I had played was an Irish youth club in Sparkhill.
 It was a good hall to play in and had a stage and coloured lights.
 About a year before, I had become friends with a very pale looking, younger lad called Willie Hammond.
 Although there were some years between our ages he already had the makings of a very good guitarist and we could talk about music and guitars all the time without the age gap making a difference.